As Trump Takes A Victory Lap, House Intel Committee Wants To Talk To Robert Mueller

 Aside from advocating to see the full text of the report, Krishnamoorthi said that they were looking for a better accounting of any counterintelligence that Mueller may have received during the two year investigation.
 The purpose, he said, was about more than just Trump, and had to do with making sure that the democratic process in the U.S. would not be further compromised in the future.

-Even as the Trump Administration seeks to put the Mueller Report behind them, House Democrats are carrying forward with a variety of related and unrelated investigations into the president, including the continued pursuit of testimony of witnesses that in some cases were also talked to by the special counsel’s office.
+Even as the Trump Administration seeks to put the Mueller Report behind them, House Democrats are carrying forward with a variety of related and unrelated investigations into the president, including the continued pursuit of testimony of witnesses that, in some cases, were also talked to by the special counsel’s office.

 Felix Sater, for example, will appear before the committee next week to testify about the details of his relationship with Michael Cohen, Trump’s former attorney.
-The primary topic of discussion will be the Trump Tower Moscow project which has evidently been an ongoing pursuit dating back to the campaign.
+The primary topic of discussion will be the Trump Tower Moscow project, which has evidently been an ongoing pursuit dating back to the campaign.

 “Our mission is far broader than what Mueller was looking at,” Krishnamoorthi said.
 “We have to look at counterintelligence issues.
 That’s part of why where’re bringing Sater in next week.”